Edited: February, 2023

 Then run it out of the steam wand and group head, while the new solution is entering the inside of the machine.

-Repeat the process until the mixture is done, rinse the water tank, and flush the coffee machine.
+Repeat the process until the mixture is finished, rinse the water tank, and flush the coffee machine.

 You shouldn’t worry about that.